-As txt2mat can perform string replacements before the numeric conversion is done, it can cope with many irregularities within the data.
+As txt2mat can perform string and regular expression replacements before the numeric conversion, it can cope with many irregularities within the data.
 By that it is also capable of detecting and handling commas as decimal characters (common german notation).

-You can filter lines by keywords, provide appropriate format strings (as for sscanf), or split up the import process for huge files if you encounter memory problems.
+You can filter lines by keywords, skip lines by line number, provide appropriate format strings (as for sscanf), or split up the import process for huge files if you encounter memory problems.

 txt2mat should work on Matlab R2007a and newer versions.